Samuel Patten

 Samuel Patten (born 23 May 1963) is a former Australian World Champion rower and Olympic medallist.
 His professional career has been as an orthopaedic surgeon specialising in hip and knee surgery and based in Melbourne.
 From 1990 to 1991 he was a member of Australia's prominent world class crew – the coxless four known as the Oarsome Foursome.

 Club and state rowing career

 The son of Olympic alpine skier and noted architect, Barry Patten, Samuel Patten took up rowing at Scotch College, Melbourne.
 His senior club rowing was with the Mercantile Rowing Club in Melbourne.

-Patten was selected in Victorian state representative King's Cup crews contesting the men's Interstate Eight-Oared Championship at the Australian Rowing Championships in 1983, 1984, 1987, 1988, 1989 & 1990.
+Patten was selected in Victorian state representative King's Cup crews contesting the men's Interstate Eight-Oared Championship at the Australian Rowing Championships in 1983, 1984, 1987, 1988, 1989 and 1990.
 He saw victories in 1987–88 and 1989–90.
 He was selected in the 1992 King's Cup eight but withdrew due to injury.